 Thus the process is contradictory in the sense that integration into a truly human society presupposes a process of differentiation of the individual.
 The whole process of becoming human is driven, from beginning to end, by the striving of the child to overcome the limitations to its self-determination and emancipate itself from imprisonment by its own drives.
 This drive for emancipation then proves to be the only genuinely human drive, the drive which knows no end and transcends all barriers.

-The Zone of Proximal Development is one the most widely known and used of Vygotsky’s concepts.
-It refers to the range of psychological functions between, on the one hand, those functions which the child is able to master without assistance, and on the other hand, those functions which the child can manage if given assistance.
-There are of course many things that a child may see others around them performing, when no amount of coaching or trying can allow them to even imitate.
-The range in between these two limits is called the Zone of Proximal Development, and according to Vygotsky these are the functions which lie within the child’s reach and the child can be taught.
+The Zone of Proximal Development is the most widely known and used of Vygotsky’s concepts.
+There are many things that a child may see others around them performing, which no amount of coaching or trying will allow them to even imitate.
+There a range of psychological functions, however, between those which, on the one hand, the child is able to master even without assistance, but on the other hand, the child cannot manage even if given assistance.
+The range in between these two limits is called the Zone of Proximal Development, within which he child can manage the activity if given assistance.
+According to Vygotsky these are the functions which lie within the child's reach and the child can be taught.
 Trying to teach the child something which lies beyond their ability to achieve even with assistance is a waste of time, and will have to wait until the child has further matured in their current situation.
-If two children are judged to be at the same level according to what they are able to do unaided, but one child is able to achieve more than the other when given assistance, this indicates to the teacher the additional potential that that child has in terms of as yet untapped development.
+If two children are judged to be at the same level according to what they are able to do unaided, but one child is able to achieve more than the other when given assistance, this indicates to the teacher the additional potential of the child in terms of their as yet untapped development.

 If we know what is the central line of development at a given stage in the child’s development, and the identity of the central neoformation, then what conditions or modes of interaction of the child will promote that line of development and ensure its successful completion?
 At each level, the child’s personality undergoes a reconstruction, and one function above all others is destined to play the leading role in that reconstruction.
 If instruction can bring about development of that function then the development of other functions will follow as a matter of course.
 On the other hand, there are always peripheral lines of development which play only a secondary role in the child’s overall development, that is, the reconstruction of their personality in preparation for adopting a new mode of interaction with their environment.